 Depth perception: Your eyes quickly and accurately judge the distance and speed of objects – important for club selection and figuring out if it is worth it to walk up to the green or grab a ride on the cart.

-To learn more about LASIK and other laser vision correction options, start here: https://americanrefractivesurgerycouncil.org/blog/
+Learn more about LASIK and other laser vision correction options.
+Also visit the American Refractive Surgery Council: https://americanrefractivesurgerycouncil.org/blog/